 Chorionic Villus Sampling (CVS): A procedure in which a small sample of cells is taken from the placenta and tested.

-Chromosomes: Structures located inside each cell in the body that contain the genes that determine a person’s physical
+Chromosomes: Structures that are located inside each cell in the body and contain the genes that determine a person’s physical makeup.

 Cystic Fibrosis: An inherited disorder that causes problems in digestion and breathing.

-Fetus: The developing offspring in the uterus from the ninth week of pregnancy until the end of pregnancy.
+Fetus: The developing organism in the uterus from the ninth week of pregnancy until the end of pregnancy.